Recipe: Kale and Apple Slaw

 2 tbsp. raw pumpkin seeds (pepitas) or sliced almonds

-- In a large bowl, combine kale, napa cabbage, red cabbage, apples, celery, carrots, and turnip, tossing to mix well.
+1. In a large bowl, combine kale, cabbages, apples, celery, carrots and turnip, tossing to mix well.
 Set aside.

-- Toss the dressing with the mixed up slaw, or if you prefer, drizzle on top before serving.
-Top with the pumpkin seeds
+3. Toss the dressing with the slaw, or if you prefer, drizzle on top before serving.
+Top with the pumpkin seeds.

-Storage: Store undressed salad in the fridge, in a bowl or zippered bag, covered with a damp paper towel.
-Sliced hearty vegetables like these will keep 2 weeks ready-to-eat!
-The flavour and crunch holds up extremely well.
+Storage: Store undressed salad in the fridge, in a bowl covered with a damp paper towel or in a zippered bag.
+Sliced hearty vegetables like these will keep ready-to-eat for two weeks!
+The flavour and crunch hold up extremely well.

 Tree House Tips

-Any crunchy vegetables and robust greens will work, so feel free to try parsnips, other cabbages, raw beets, shaved Brussels sprouts, Swiss chard, spinach, chopped fennel bulb, even chopped raw broccoli and cauliflower.
-Try making the dressing with champagne vinegar or sherry vinegar too!
-Your personal slaw mix will slay any premixed store-bought slaw.
+Any crunchy vegetables and robust greens will work.
+Feel free to try parsnips, other cabbages, raw beets, shaved Brussels sprouts, Swiss chard, spinach, chopped fennel bulb—even chopped raw broccoli and cauliflower.
+Try making the dressing with champagne vinegar or sherry vinegar, too!
+Your personal slaw mix will slay any premixed, store-bought slaw.

-Add to a wrap with your protein of choice for a crunchy and healthy lunch.
-Make this salad a meal by topping with cooked chicken, salmon, or tofu, or adding 2 cups of chickpeas to your greens.
-Undressed salad can be quickly sautéed in a little olive oil, or braised with some apple cider vinegar and served with pork tenderloin or sausages. mmmmm!
+Add this salad to a wrap with your protein of choice for a crunchy and healthy lunch.
+Make it a meal by topping it with cooked chicken, salmon or tofu, or adding two cups of chickpeas.
+Or quickly sauté undressed salad in a little olive oil or braise it with apple cider vinegar and serve with pork tenderloin or sausages.
+Mmmmm!

 Leave a Reply